Hokusai: Early life

 Hokusai's date of birth is unclear, but is often stated as the 23rd day of the 9th month of the 10th year of the Hōreki era (in the old calendar, or 31 October 1760) to an artisan family, in the Katsushika^{[ja]} district of Edo, the capital of the ruling Tokugawa shogunate (currently Katsushika-ku, Tokyo).
-His childhood name was Tokitarō.
+At birth, his childhood name was Tokitarō (時太郎).
 It is believed his father was Nakajima Ise, a mirror-maker for the shōgun.
 His father never made Hokusai an heir, so it is possible that his mother was a concubine.
 Hokusai began painting around the age of six, perhaps learning from his father, whose work included the painting of designs around mirrors.

+According to an account by his niece Shiraï Tati, Hokusai was born in the Warigesui quarter of the Honjo district, on the eastern bank of the Sumida River, into the Kawamura family as the third son of Kawamura Ichi Roemon, who worked as an artist under the art name Bunsei; two elder brothers and a younger sister all died in infancy.
+His adoptive grandfather is said to have served the Kira clan as a soldier and to have been killed by one of the Forty-seven rōnin during their vendetta against Kira Yoshinaka.

 Hokusai was known by at least thirty names during his lifetime.
 While the use of multiple names was a common practice of Japanese artists of the time, his number of pseudonyms exceeds that of any other major Japanese artist.
 His name changes are so frequent, and so often related to changes in his artistic production and style, that they are used for breaking his life up into periods.

 At the age of 12, his father sent him to work in a bookshop and lending library, a popular institution in Japanese cities, where reading books made from woodcut blocks was a popular entertainment of the middle and upper classes.
 At 14, he worked as an apprentice to a woodcarver, until the age of 18, when he entered the studio of Katsukawa Shunshō.
 Shunshō was an artist of ukiyo-e, a style of woodblock prints and paintings that Hokusai would master, and head of the so-called Katsukawa school.
 Ukiyo-e, as practised by artists like Shunshō, focused on images of the courtesans (bijin-ga) and kabuki actors (yakusha-e) who were popular in Japan's cities at the time.